-The Panel is chaired by the Queensland Chief Scientist, Professor Hugh Possingham.
+The Panel is chaired by the former Queensland Chief Scientist, Professor Hugh Possingham.
 It comprises eight members, with distinguished scientific reputations and recognised expertise in vegetation management, biodiversity conservation, natural resource and offset economics, behavioural and social sciences, natural capital and climate change sciences, First Nations perspectives and government and policy.

-- Professor Hugh Possingham, Queensland Chief Scientist
+- Professor Hugh Possingham, The University of Queensland

 - Dr Philippa England, Griffith University

-- Dr Andrea Leverington, Protected Area Solutions
+- Dr Andrea Leverington, Independent

 - Professor Andrew Macintosh, Australian National University

 - Professor Martine Maron, The University of Queensland

 In addition, two First Nations representatives attend all meetings:

 - Ms Shilo Villaflor, Aboriginal Carbon Foundation

 - Mr Jim Walker, The University of Queensland.

 Note: The Chair and Panel members do not receive remuneration for their involvement.

 This Panel has been tasked to identify incentives or other mechanisms that can be used to help avoid clearing and advise if additional measures are needed.